KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 **numArgIndexBytes**

-The first byte immediately after the "%A" is the *numArgIndexBytes*, a one-digit number that indicates the minimum size of unsigned integer needed to index into the rest of the argument section.
-Note that it is an ASCII digit, NOT a raw number.  (i.e. the number 2 is stored here as 0x32, the character '2', rather than as 0x02.)
+The first byte immediately after the "%A" is the *numArgIndexBytes*, a one-byte number that indicates the minimum size of unsigned integer needed to index into this argument section itself.
 If *numArgIndexBytes* is '1', it means the Argument Section is under 256 bytes long, such that you could index into any position within it using a mere one-byte unsigned integer.
 If *numArgIndexBytes* is '2', it means the Argument Section is between 257 and 65536 bytes long, such